What Does it Take to Be an Electrical or Electronics Engineering Technician?

 - Electronic Instrument Testing Technician

-Is There Going to be Demand for Electrical and Electronics Engineering Technicians?
+Job Opportunities for Electrical and Electronics Engineering Technicians

 There were about 137,000 jobs for Electrical or Electronics Engineering Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 2% which is below the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for Electrical or Electronics Engineering Technician by 2026.
-The BLS estimates 12,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 12,000 job openings in this field each year.

 The states with the most job growth for Electrical or Electronics Engineering Technician are Nevada, Utah, and Wisconsin.
 Watch out if you plan on working in Vermont, Kentucky, or Ohio.
 These states have the worst job growth for this type of profession.

-The average yearly salary of an Electrical or Electronics Engineering Technician ranges between $38,110 and $95,140.
+The typical yearly salary for Electrical and Electronics Engineering Technicians is somewhere between $38,110 and $95,140.

 Electrical and Electronics Engineering Technicians who work in Alaska, District of Columbia, or Vermont, make the highest salaries.